sat048/sat048/README.md

 **Junior studying Computer Science and Statistics at the University of Michigan.
 Feel free to check out some of my projects here.
 I'll be adding more soon!**

-- 🔭 I’m currently working on an Android App (with Java & Kotlin) that can display available parking spots in Ann Arbor!
+- 🔭 I’m currently working on developing full-stack applications integrated with AI & cloud tools
 - 👯 I’m looking to collaborate on Machine Learning projects using Python and R
 - 📫 How to reach me: satyak.khare@gmail.com or [linkedin](https://www.linkedin.com/in/satyak-khare)